 The guide is divided into several logical chapters:

-•Kentico CMS overview - basic information about the system and intended for a first-time user
+•Kentico CMS overview - basic information about the system intended for a first-time user.

 •Managing sites - management of sites, i.e. creation of a new site, running and stopping sites, import and export of sites and objects, license management, etc.

-•API programming and Kentico CMS internals - examples of the usage of Kentico CMS API and explanation of the internals of the system
+•API programming and Kentico CMS internals - examples of the usage of Kentico CMS API and an explanation of the internals of the system.

-Valuable reference can also be found in the appendices:
+Valuable references can also be found in the appendices:

 •Appendix A - Path expressions - explains how path expressions can be entered in various parts of the system